Reviews

 Modernícolas, Malaga: FOR FREE HANDS @ MALAGA JAZZ FESTIVAL: “… a New Way of understanding the Jazz … Synergy is the word to define this Berlin quartet.
 For Free Hands stands for contemporary jazz.
-Dissonant sounds developed into beautiful melodies that hover over a richly varied rhythm rug.
-This impressive quartet hit with his music, which united different cultures, all present in their spell …“
+This impressive quartet hit with his music, which united different cultures, all present in their spell …“ Javier Martínez

 Gaildorfer Rundschau: “… Specialist in infernal rythyms – effusively, intoxicating– that´s how the quartet “For Free Hands” presented themselves.
-Compositions from their new studio-album „Kaleidoscope Freedom“ surprised the audience.
 The polymetric concepts produced an unusual tension in the music.
 When in “Magic Friday” guitar- and saxophone cadences mixed over a 13/16 beat, the musicians took it like ducks to water.
 “For Free Hands” left the audience flabbergasted. …”

 Kieler Nachrichten: “The Fantastic Four in the Balkans noise“ … The exceptional saxophonist Karparov understands it in a unique way to combine the traditional, sometimes oriental-style way of playing his home with innovative jazz technique.
 Bandleader Andreas Brunn, alternately armed with 7-string acoustic guitar and electric guitar, calling repeatedly awake memories of John McLaughlin.
 His play and his talent for composition are profound and intelligent wit; a Jazz fugue like “Wizards‘ Cube” finally writes not of itself. …”